pitfail/pitfail-reports/report3/architecture.rst

 Performing actions (Buy/Sell/...) via the Web frontend ......................................................

-Suppose the user has filled out a form like this one:
+Suppose the user has filled out a form like this one (Figure :ref:`buyform`):

 .. figure:: figures/architecture/buy-form.png
     :width: 30%

+    :label:`buyform` A form for buying stock.

 and presses "Buy".

 In order to process that request, the following must happen: